 Let’s know the answer in the next segment.

-Different Varieties of Maple Trees And Their Resistance Ability to Deer
+Types of Maple Trees And Its Resistance Ability to Deer

 The size of the dwarf maple, which is also known as Wilson’s Pink Dwarf, can be appealing to deer as they can easily access these trees.
 They only grow 2 to 4 feet tall, and that’s why deer won’t even need to jump or struggle to reach their branches or higher young branches.